hzeller/upnp-display/README.md

 lcd-display.cc

 #### Other machines than Raspberry Pi
-If you want to connect the display in a different way, on some other computer than the Paspberry Pi, you don't have GPIO pins.
-You can change the hardware interfacing bit-interface in lcd-display.cc
+If you want to connect the display on some other computer than the Paspberry Pi, you don't have GPIO pins.
+You have to change the hardware interfacing and modify lcd-display.cc

 [parts]: https://github.com/hzeller/upnp-display/raw/master/images/basic-connector-small.jpg
 [soldered]: https://github.com/hzeller/upnp-display/raw/master/images/soldered-small.jpg